- Home

 Record the details

-When your doctor first tells you that you have cancer, you may not remember everything you are told.
+When your doctor first says you have cancer, you may not remember everything you are told.
 Taking notes can help.
 If you would like to record the discussion, ask your doctor first.
-It is a good idea to have a family member or friend go with you to appointments to join in the discussion, write notes or simply listen.
+It is a good idea to have a family member or friend go with you to appointments to join in the discussion, to write notes or to simply listen.

 Ask questions